simaon78i/MoodCast-WebSite/README.md

 # 🎬 MoodCast — AI-Powered Movie Recommendations Based on Your Mood

-**MoodCast** is a smart movie recommendation website that suggests films based on your current mood.
+**MoodCast** is a smart movie-recommendation website that suggests films based on your current mood.
-Powered by AI, integrated with TMDB and Google OAuth, it provides a personalized cinematic experience.
+Powered by AI, integrated with TMDB, Google OAuth, **Stripe Checkout**, it delivers a fully personalized cinematic (and payment) experience.

 ---

 ## 🌟 Features

-- 🎭 **Mood-based movie recommendations** — Just tell us how you feel!
+- 🎭 **Mood-based movie recommendations** — just tell us how you feel
-- 🤖 **AI Integration (OpenAI GPT)** — Interprets your mood text and suggests matching movies.
+- 🤖 **AI Integration (OpenAI GPT)** — interprets your mood text and suggests matching movies
-- 🎬 **TMDB Integration** — Fetches movie posters, ratings, and trailers in real time.
+- 🎬 **TMDB Integration** — fetches posters, ratings, and trailers in real time
-- 👤 **User system** — Sign up with a custom form or sign in with Google.
+- 👤 **User system** — sign up with a custom form or sign in with Google
+- 💳 **Stripe Checkout payments (test mode)** — seamless credit-card payments for premium features
-- 🛠️ **Admin Panel** — View all registered users.
+- 🛠️ **Admin Panel** — view all registered users
 - 💡 **Built with:**
   - ASP.NET Web Forms (Framework)
   - C#